 VIA proudly operates one of the best transit systems in the country.
 For more than 30 years, VIA has worked to meet the transportation needs of San Antonio.
-VIA's fleet consists of 466 buses, comprised of 217 North American Bus Industries diesel buses, four NABI compressed natural gas buses, 176 New Flyer diesel buses, 30 New Flyer diesel-electric hybrid buses, and 19 Optima streetcars.
+VIA’s fleet consists of 450 buses, comprised of 217 North American Bus Industries diesel buses, four NABI compressed natural gas buses, 176 New Flyer diesel buses, 30 New Flyer diesel-electric hybrid buses, 3 Proterra electric buses, and 14 Optima streetcars.
 VIA buses operate seven days a week from 4 a.m. to 1 a.m.
-There are 7,197 bus stops along 91 bus lines, which are divided into five service categories: frequent, metro, express, skip, and streetcar.
+There are 7,080 bus stops along 91 bus lines, which are divided into five service categories: frequent, metro, express, skip, and downtown circulator.
 Additional bus lines serving San Antonio include:

-VIA is bringing Bus Rapid Transit (BRT) to the San Antonio area.
+VIA recently brought Bus Rapid Transit (BRT) to the San Antonio area.
 BRT uses rubber-tire, high capacity vehicles, improved fare collection systems, and controlled traffic signals to move riders more efficiently.
-Boarding will take place at stations rather than bus stops.
+Boarding takes place at stations rather than bus stops.
 In the end, riders using this premier transit service will get to their destinations faster.

-The BRT line, scheduled to launch in 2012, will be along Fredericksburg Road traveling from the University of Texas at San Antonio 1604 campus to the South Texas Medical Center and on to downtown San Antonio.
-This line will change the face of the Fredericksburg Road corridor by offering opportunities for transit-oriented development.
+The BRT line that lauched in 2012, is along Fredericksburg Road traveling from the University of Texas at San Antonio 1604 campus to the South Texas Medical Center and on to downtown San Antonio.
+This line changed the face of the Fredericksburg Road corridor by offering opportunities for transit-oriented development.

 All VIA buses are equipped with bike racks capable of carrying two bikes at a time, so riders and their bikes can go anywhere VIA goes.

-To see VIA’s service area in San Antonio click here.
+To see a map of VIA’s service area in San Antonio click here.

 For more information on VIA, click here.